rjkviegas/skills-workshops/week-3/process_modelling_mvc/README.md

 server, model, view and controller
 - Use `httpie` to make a request on the command line and make a note of any additional insights that yields.
 - Explain how data is passed from browser to server and back

+## Extension
+What would be the sequence if the app implemented OAuth in the case where:
+- the user is not already logged in
+- the user is logged in

+You might find this resource helpful https://developers.google.com/identity/protocols/OAuth2